Nakishev/MarkaStandards/README.md

 Employ linters and formatters to enforce code style rules automatically.
 For C# projects, use `Roslyn` custom rules configured in the `.editorconfig` file and enforce 'treat warnings as errors' option.
 To apply code style rules automatically, use `CSharpier`.
-In JavaScript projects, use `Binome` as both linter and formatter.
+In JavaScript projects, use `Biome` as both linter and formatter.

 #### Commit Message Validation